shivam6862/Gen-AI-Hackathon/README.md

 5. If a disease is detected, preventive measures are provided to the user.
 6. The user can engage in further conversation with a disease-specific llm chatbot on the chat page.

+## Unique Idea Brief

+We have worked on both aspects of the problem statement, i.e, Disease Diagnosis , treatment Recommendation.

+The disease diagnosis part consists of the identification of disease based on information received from user through form-filling.
+Then ML model specific to that disease is used for the diagnosis of the particular disease.

+The recommendation process plans out a detailed report regarding causes, symptoms, medical prescription and changes to be made in living style.

+There is a LLM based chat-doctor finetuned on dataset (link mentioned at last), which can given guidance on general medical related questions.

 ## Workflow

 ![WorkFlow](/image/workflow.png)